fredbi/flaminem-testbed/README.md

 ### Fix

-Our fix is very lightweight but touches core classes for OIDC identity broker (in `services/src/main/java/org/keycloak/broker/oidc`).
+The fix is very lightweight but touches core classes for OIDC identity broker (in `services/src/main/java/org/keycloak/broker/oidc`).

 It is based on `https://github.com/keycloak/keycloak@7.0.0` (latest buildable release).